Yaya-Cout/Nwagyu/src/reference/tips/rust_heap.md

 ::: info Actually, the pointer to `_heap_end` seems to be broken and the address to `_heap_end` seems to point outside of the heap. `&_heap_end - &_heap_start` gives a heap size of 140 KB but in fact, the heap seems to be limited to 100 KB so writing more than 100 KB will crash the calculator.
 Knowing that, you should hardcode the size of the heap to avoid having undefined behaviors.
 :::

 ## Init the heap allocator

 That being said, let's begin writing some Rust code!

 Firstly, you need to declare the `_heap_start` symbol in `eadk.rs`.
-To do so, you can simply add this at the end of the file :
+To do so, you can simply add this at the end of the file:

 ```rust
 unsafe extern "C" {
     pub static mut _heap_start: u8;